-It happens to every fiddle leaf fig parent at some point: Why has your fiddle leaf fig stopped growing?
+It happens to every fiddle leaf fig parent at some point: Why has your plant stopped growing?
+Your fiddle leaf fig is experiencing stunted growth.

 Either you’ve had your fiddle leaf fig for a while and it hasn’t grown, or it did grow at one point, but now growth has stopped.
 What gives?